 No gels and glues – Because they are implanted, there is no need for adhesives to hold them in place.

-Implant supported denture procedures can often be performed during a one-time, minimally-invasive treatment.
+The implant supported denture procedure can often be performed during a one-time, minimally-invasive treatment.
 Rather than bonding to the jawbone like full dental implants, the small titanium rods are inserted into the gum tissues and act as a root to hold the dentures in place.
-The dentures are then connected to the tips of the implanted rods resulting in much greater stability.
+The dentures are then connected to the tips of the implanted rods, resulting in much greater stability.
 Sutures are generally unnecessary and recovery time is usually minimal.

 Patients generally report that implant dentures involve no more discomfort than most other major dental procedures.
 In order to further minimize patient discomfort, this treatment is typically performed utilizing a local anesthesia.
 At Aesthetic Smiles of New Jersey, we wish to provide high-quality dental care that is also convenient and comfortable, which is why our cosmetic dentists are highly trained in sedation dentistry techniques that can help ease the apprehensions of those who may experience dental anxiety.
-While some methods of sedation dentistry induce a sleep-like state, others can allow individuals to enter a calm state of mind prior to the procedure, while remaining fully aware during the course of their treatment.
+While some methods of sedation dentistry induce a sleep-like state, others can allow individuals to enter a calm state of mind prior to the procedure while remaining fully aware during the course of their treatment.

+At the end of the procedure, the appearance of your smile as well as your biting function should be restored with anchored dentures that fit comfortably in your mouth.
 Implant dentures are designed to be a long-lasting restorative solution that does not require retreatment.
 The small titanium posts inserted into an individual’s gum tissue to anchor the dentures are meant to stay rooted for a lifetime.